Noticias

 TB: A role-model.

-JC: Joan Mérida, co-founder of Siverus.
+JC: Joan.
 I met him at school.
 He didn’t finish it, but he always showed incredible perseverance.
 He didn’t fit into the system, but that didn’t stop him.
 He started as a salesman and worked his way up, always with the goal of really helping his customers and his company.
 He has always been able to find what is really important, and now he leads a whole area in a multinational company.
 He has a great position, and he got there by genuinely caring for his customers and his co-workers.
 I think that’s the key.
 That thing really matter to you.
 She inspires me to keep going even when it seems too hard, to learn, to fit in when it doesn’t seem possible, to wait for the right time, and to pursue what I want.
 Joan taught me that sometimes being a little intense and believing in what you do makes all the difference.

 TB: A technology that will shape the future.